What is Día?

 What is the Mora Award?

 The Estela and Raúl Mora Award was established in 2000 by author Pat Mora and her family to honor their parents and to motivate libraries to celebrate Día.
+The award is now coordinated by First Book.

 Spread the Día word: share this message about Día with your local libraries and schools, donate books, offer financial support, volunteer.